jfinkels/equivalence/README.md

 Copyright 2011 Jeffrey Finkelstein

-Except where otherwise noted, both the LaTeX markup and the content of the article poster are made available under the terms of the Creative Commons Attribution-ShareAlike 3.0 license, http://creativecommons.org/licenses/by-sa/3.0/.
+Except where otherwise noted, both the LaTeX markup and the content of the article are made available under the terms of the Creative Commons Attribution-ShareAlike 3.0 license, http://creativecommons.org/licenses/by-sa/3.0/.